 Bricks are building blocks of a structure.
 Brick is most extensively used materials of the building construction.

-In this post I am making you learn how to check quality of bricks on site
+In this post, I am making you learn how to check the quality of bricks on site and what are the qualities of a good brick.

 How to select the right variety/ quality of brick in your construction:-